COVID-19 Protocol Review Process for Clinical Research

 2. To initiate a review, complete and submit either of the following forms.
 Include a protocol and other relevant study information in your submission.

-The turnaround time to review interventional trials is 48 hours.
+The turnaround time to review interventional trials is approximately 10 business.
 The PI will receive an email notification of the decision.

 Academic IT Support Center